-The clinical clerkship program provides third- and fourth-year students with the opportunity to examine, evaluate and provide care for patients.
+The clinical clerkship program provides third- and fourth-year Doctor of Osteopathic Medicine (DO) students with the opportunity to examine, evaluate and provide care for patients.
 The development of these clinical skills helps students prepare for national board examinations and, ultimately, the practice of medicine.

 Clinical education reinforces and expands the basic training acquired by students during the first two years of medical school.
 Through clinical exposure, assessments and other evaluative tools, clinical education provides students with the professional and clinical skills needed for post-graduate residencies and the practice of medicine.